SebastianWaloszek/next_weather/README.md

 ```
 open -na Google\ Chrome --args --disable-web-security --user-data-dir=$HOME/profile-folder-name
 ```
 It opens a new chrome window with all security settings disabled.
 Next, we build the debug web version with our IDE.
-It opens a new window.
+It opens a new window (don't close it).
 Then we copy the localhost address of our flutter app.
 We try to lunch the address in the chrome instance with disabled security.
 The app should now work.

 **2. Of course the UI was not fully optimized for the web!**